-Obviously, to follow all factors accurately would be impractical, for instance weighing sweat and insensible losses through the breath.
-Even measuring urinary output accurately is not generally possible, and weighing food, etc. would probably not be worth the effort.
-With Coco, we developed a simplified system that seemed to work.
+Trying to measure all factors would be impractical, for instance weighing sweat and losses through the breath.
+Even measuring urinary output accurately isn't generally possible, and calculating the moisture in food probably would be unnecessarily time-consuming.
+We developed a simplified system for Coco that served us well.